Fireworks policy in the European Union: Finland

 In Finland those under 18 years old haven't been allowed to buy any fireworks since 2009.
 Safety goggles are required.
 The use of fireworks is generally allowed on the evening and night of New Year's Eve, December 31.
 In some municipalities of Western Finland it is allowed to use fireworks without a fire station's permission on the last weekend of August.
 With the fire station's permission, fireworks can be used year-round.

 Netherlands

-Fireworks in the Netherlands are mostly regulated by the Vuurwerkbesluit ("Fireworks Decree"), a 1993 law that has subsequently been amended many times to make the rules surrounding the production, testing, transportation, storage, trade, sale, consumption and overall safety of fireworks stricter and in harmony with other EU countries.
-During most of the year, most fireworks are restricted to usage by professionals, but there is an exception for ordinary citizens without any special training or licence to ignite fireworks during New Year's Eve from 6 pm on 31 December to 2 am on 1 January.
-Especially since the 2000 Enschede fireworks disaster, and more so since the accident-laden New Year's Eve of 2007/08, public discussion on more rigorous regulation or even prohibition on (consumer) fireworks has been frequent and ongoing.
+Fireworks in the Netherlands are mostly regulated by the Vuurwerkbesluit ("Fireworks Decree"), a 1993 law that has subsequently been amended many times to make the rules surrounding the production, testing, transportation, storage, trade, sale, consumption and overall safety of fireworks stricter and in line with EU directives.

+Category F2, F3, and F4 fireworks are generally restricted to professional use only.
+F2 and F3 fireworks may be sold to the general public during the last three days of the year (excluding any Sunday) for private usage on New Year's Eve (between 6 p.m. on 31 December and 2 a.m. on 1 January), without any special training or licensing.

+Especially since the 2000 Enschede fireworks disaster, and more so since the accident-laden New Year's Eve of 2007–08, public discussion on more rigorous regulation or even prohibition on (consumer) fireworks has been frequent and ongoing.
+19 municipalities have banned private fireworks altogether.

+On 1 July 2025, the Senate adopted the Safe New Year's Eve bill proposed by Members of Parliament Jesse Klaver (GroenLinks-PvdA) and Esther Ouwehand (PvdD).
+This will entail a total ban on the use of Category F2, F3 and F4 fireworks by consumers; only professionals may obtain permission for these categories.
+Category F1 fireworks will still be available for consumers.
+The ban is expected to come into effect in 2026.